-- A round, smooth and firm breast lump
+- A round, smooth and firm breast lump.

-- A hard, irregular-shaped breast lump
+- A hard breast lump with an unusual shape.

-- Skin redness or dimpling like an orange
+- Skin dimpling like an orange.

-- Changes in breast size or shape
+- Changes in breast size or shape.

-- Fluid leaking from your nipple
+- Fluid leaking from the nipple.

-Breast lumps can result from:
+Breast lumps can be caused by:

 - Breast cysts.
 These fluid-filled sacs inside the breast are round, smooth and firm.
 A breast cyst can range in size from a few millimeters to as large as an orange.
 The tissue around it may be tender.
 A breast cyst may appear before your period and get smaller, larger or go away afterward.
 Breast cysts tend to come on quickly around the time of the menstrual cycle.